KDE/digikam-doc/asset_management/data_protection.rst

 Main factors of digital data loss
 ---------------------------------

 Of course we're not talking about losing BlueRays on the road or in a fire - that kind of loss is just the same as traditional paper copies or negatives.
-We are talking about problems with the so called "New Media".
+We are talking about problems with the so called *New Media*.

 Problems with digital data can roughly be categorized into the following areas of concern: